Grange-Company/grange-and-company/source/design/esri-office/index.md

 ![esri-office](esri-office/worf.jpg)
-> Artwork at conference room.
-This research and development office is creatively-charged - Grange's furniture aims to provide a functional and expressive backdrop for the wealth of information and ideas that are produced.
+> This research and development office is creatively-charged - Grange's furniture aims to provide a functional and expressive backdrop for the wealth of information and ideas that are produced.

 ![esri-office](esri-office/reception-entry.jpg)
-> The sharp contrast, intersecting lines and planes of this piece reflect the geometries and planes found in cartography design, the basis of this tech company's work.
+> The sharp contrast, intersecting lines and planes of this piece reflect the similar qualities of cartography design, the basis of this tech company's work.
 White maple.

 ![esri-office](esri-office/reception-phonecall.jpg)
 >